What is Toenail Fungus?

 A fungus is an organism that thrives in warm moist areas.
-Toenail fungus is a common problem that can affect people of all ages, although it most commonly affects individuals who are older.
-Toenail fungus often begins as an infection in the skin called tinea pedis (also known as athlete’s foot).
+Toenail fungus (onychomycosis) is a common problem that can affect people of all ages, although it most often affects individuals who are older.
+Toenail fungus usually begins as an infection in the skin called tinea pedis (also known as athlete’s foot).
 The fungus often starts under the nail fold at the end of the nail.
 Over time it grows underneath the nail and causes changes to its appearance, such as a yellow or brownish discoloration.
 It can also cause thickening and deformity of the toenail.
 Many people have difficulty with their toenails and need assistance in caring for them.
-Our experienced Doctors can diagnose the cause of toenail problems and recommend treatments.
+Our experienced doctors can diagnose the cause of toenail problems and recommend treatments.

 There are multiple types of fungus that may cause an infection of the toenails.
 Toenail fungus is most commonly caused by a type of mold known as dermatophytes.
 Often, toenail fungus begins with an infection of the foot (athlete’s foot) which then spreads to the toenails.
 Fungi tend to proliferate in warm, moist, dark areas, and infections can be incurred by walking barefoot in a public space such as a shower, locker room, or swimming pool area.